What is the Summer Slide?

 Start the Habit in Your room

 One resource that is both engaging and targets early literacy skills is the “I Am a Reader” series in my TPT store!
 ‘I Am a Reader’ is digital, which means zero prep for both you and the families in your classroom.
 Additionally, it’s self-guided and highly engaging!
 Built-in GIFs inspire students to keep going, and comprehension checks keep struggling readers on track.
+There is also a printable set you can simply print out and make copies to use right away with your readers!

 I recommend beginning a routine with ‘I Am a Reader’ in your classroom during the last few weeks of school.
 You can introduce it whole group, in small groups, or let students play around with it independently.
 After students have become familiar with the format, it will be so much easier to share with parents!